hillaryAHR/LIB-201/network-analysis.md

 There are also Palladio's own Tutorials and FAQs for <a href="http://hdlab.stanford.edu/palladio/tutorials/data/">loading data</a> and <a href="http://hdlab.stanford.edu/palladio/tutorials/graph/">customizing a graph</a>.
 Both of which are helpful!

 ## Check-in
 Eyeball test - what can you start to answer with the image you see?
 What looks like it needs fixing?
-Complete the last <a href="https://muw.instructure.com/courses/17249/quizzes/67304">4.Network Analysis check-in</a> here before turning in the link to your final visualization for this mini-project.
-Students in HO 303 can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/67305">4.Network Analysis check-in</a> here.
+Complete the last <a href="https://muw.instructure.com/courses/19030/quizzes/75450">4.Network Analysis check-in</a> here before turning in the link to your final visualization for this mini-project.